Halfway Houses in Tuscaloosa, AL

 • Adult men and adult women

-• Employment counseling services, counseling for groups and counseling for families
+• Group counseling, counseling for couples and counseling for individuals

 • Accepts Federal, or any government funding for substance use programs